opendevsecops/terraform-aws-darknet/README.md

 ### Keep Your Subnets Small

 The smaller your darknet subnet is the better.
 Consider that attackers would typically scan an entire class C network in a single go so your darknet could be entirely missed if it sits outside.

+## Caveats

+AWS VPCs have a level of restrictions which will prevent monitoring completely empty subnets via usage of VPC Flow Logs.
+As a result, the current solution instantiates a nano instance within every designated darknet.
+The nano instance does not currently provides any function apart from being a dummy networking device.
+The cost of this setup is minimal, estimated to be between $4-5 a month.
+It is however possible to spread the dummy instance in multiple subnets.
+Nano instances can take up-to 2 network interfaces thus the a single instance can take care of 2 darkness.
+This features however is not available in the current version of the module.